oscarstenqvist/Perlin-Noise-Terrain/README.md

 # Terrain coloring
 Each pixel has a value of 0-255.
 This can be seen as a hightmap where the lowest value is 0 and the highest is 255.
-By thresholds for each type of terrain, the final result is generated.
+By setting thresholds for each type of terrain, the final result is generated.